tomkat-cr/genericsuite-be/README.md

 APP_DEBUG=0
 APP_STAGE=prod
 ```
-5. Application secret ket (to be used in password encryption)
+5. Application secret key (to be used in password encryption)
 ```
 APP_SECRET_KEY=xxxx
 ```